Living in southern Michigan where we use shotguns and muzzleloaders for deer, 90 percent of my deer were killed with buckshot. Believe me, it works.

 Common Buckshot Choices for Deer Hunting

 Anything under a 20 gauge should not be considered.
-With a 20-gauge, generally, No.2 buckshot is what you find.
+With a 20-gauge, generally, No.3 buckshot is what you find.
 It will work, but you better keep shots close.
-If you go to a 12 gauge, you can increase the effective range somewhat.
+I consider it a 35-40 yard load.
+The smaller pellets don’t keep up energy as well as what I like.
+If you go to a 12 gauge, and with larger shot, you can increase the effective range somewhat.

 The most common, and arguably the best buckshot for deer is 12-gauge 00 buckshot in a 2 ¾ inch shell.
 This is generally loaded with nine of the 33 caliber lead balls to go about 1,250 feet per second.
 You can get more